 Fancy half-term on the cheap?
 We’ve rounded up a handful of the activities you can enjoy with your kids that won’t break the bank.

 Half-term is nearly here.
-And whilst the weather is (hopefully) on the up, we still need plenty of indoor options should it take a turn for the worse.
+And while we all hope the weather will be on our side and stay fine for the duration, we still need plenty of indoor options should it take a turn for the worse.

 Weather-proof options that are cost-effective this time of year are few and far between.
 You can, however, take advantage of cheaper showings at your local cinema.
 It usually means going quite early in the day, but lots of cinemas run cheaper showings with schemes such as Cineworld’s Movies for Juniors and Odeon Kids.